ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 ## 1.2 Scope
 1. Test Coverage
-* * a.
+* a.
 Test Automation - tools, approach, test code configuration management process, regular usage
-* * b.
+* b.
 Device integration
-* * c.
+* c.
 End to end or System testing
 2. Data Coverage
 a.
 Data utility tools - approach, usage
 3. Test Management Tools
 4. Defect Management & Lifecycle

-#
+# Data Coverage
+The approach includes creating generic data generation utilities for specific purposes in testing There are 5 data generation utilities with the following purposes
+1. for testing Pre-Reg and Reg Client UIs
+2. for testing Pre-Reg APIs
+3. for testing Kernal APIs
+4. for testing Reg-Proc APIs
+5. for testing IDA APIs

+Manual test team uses the utility for testing UI and Rest API testing Automation test team uses them for API and E2E scenario test automation

+The utility generates varied combinations of data dynamically and it is different for each run of the utility there by generating random but specific combinations othat can be used:

 <!---This document covers the automation testing standards, for the RESTful webservice testers.--->

 # 2 Structuring Tests for API testing